Grace Abbott: Biography

+After working for the Illinois State Immigrants Commission from 1919 to 1921, Abbott was appointed by President Warren G. Harding as director of the U.S. Children's Bureau.
+She directed the bureau from 1921 until 1934.
+During this period, one of her main responsibilities was overseeing the enforcement of the Sheppard-Towner Act.

 In 1924, she worked tirelessly to pass a constitutional amendment against child labor, an amendment that never gained statewide ratification.
 Abbott was an author of several sociological texts, including The Immigrant and the Community (1917) and The Child and the State (1938, 2 volumes).

-She was also responsible for incorporating social statistics and research into legislative policy-making, as well as investigating child labor violations in shipbuilding plants and in factories across the United States.
+Abbott served as president of the National Conference of Social Work from 1923 to 1924, and was a member of the committee that organized the first Conference on Social Work, held in Paris, in 1928.
+In addition to her responsibilities at the Children’s Bureau, from 1922 to 1934, Abbott was the official representative of the U.S. on the League of Nations' advisory committees on trafficking of women and on child welfare.

-Abbott pioneered the process of incorporating sociological data relating to child labor, juvenile delinquency, dependency and statistics into the lawmaking process; she spent much of her time as a political lobbyist for social issues in Washington, D.C.
+Abbott pioneered the process of incorporating sociological data relating to child labor, juvenile delinquency, dependency, and statistics into the lawmaking process; she spent much of her time as a political lobbyist for social issues in Washington, D.C.
 She was associated with the Social Security Administration from 1934 until her death in 1939; during that time period, Abbott helped draft the Social Security Act and chaired several government committees on child welfare and social issues.

-She was the first woman to be nominated for a Presidential cabinet position, but was not confirmed.
-Her mother was a Quaker turned Unitarian and her father, Othman A. Abbott, was the first Lt.
-Gov. of the state of Nebraska.
-Grace never married.
-She was a professor of public welfare at the University of Chicago from 1934 until 1939.
+In addition, after leaving the Children's Bureau in 1934, she taught at the University of Chicago School of Social Service Administration until her death five years later.

+Like many professional women of her generation, Abbott never married.

 During a 1938 health checkup, doctors discovered that she was suffering from multiple myeloma.
 The disease caused her death one year later.
 Cancer was considered such a dreaded disease at the time that she and her sister hid her diagnosis and her obituary in The New York Times listed her cause of death as "anemia".

-Abbott is a member of the Nebraska Hall of Fame.
+Abbott is a member of the Nebraska Hall of Fame, inducted in 1976.

-The School of Social Work at the University of Nebraska at Omaha is named in her honor.
+The School of Social Work at the University of Nebraska Omaha is named in her honor.